 How To Make Sweet Cashew Cream

-Once you’ve prepped the cashews, simply add them, along with the dates and water to the cup of your favorite blender and blend until creamy, stopping every so often to scrap down the sides as needed.
+- Blend.
+Once you’ve prepped the cashews, simply add them, along with the dates and water to the cup of your favorite blender and blend until creamy, stopping every so often to scrape down the sides as needed.

 If you try this cashew sweet cream recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print